kwaldenphd/python-intro/README.md

 ## Application

-QX: Create named variable for each data type in Python using assignment operator
+Q1: Create named variable for each data type in Python using assignment operator

 Check using `print` and `type`